laralove143/sparkle-cache/README.md

 ## Support for libraries other than Twilight

 This doesn't depend tightly on Twilight, you can easily fork this and change the Twilight models used in it

+## Your help is needed

+Any feedback or bug reports will be very useful in further development, the code is in a working state with all essential methods done but there's many possible additions that will be added as you request them!

+It also can't be tested yet since there's no library that implements the given traits